Home Equity Loans 101: What They Are, How They’re Used and What You Need To Get One

 It’s no secret that education is expensive, especially higher education.
-The average price of tuition and fees for a student to attend a four-year university for one year ranges from $9,410 to more than $30,000, according to College Board.
-Multiply that figure by four years, and education costs can easily reach over $100,000 for one student.
+The average price of tuition and fees for a student to attend a four-year university for one year ranges from $10,338 for an in-state public school to more than $38,185 for a private school, according to U.S. News & World Report.
+Multiply that figure by four years, and total education costs can easily reach over $100,000 for one student.

 Pros of Home Equity Loans

 If you’re considering a home equity loan, weigh the pros and cons against other options to decide if it’s the best way to borrow for your situation.
 Here are some of the perks of home equity loans: